marklogic/marklogic-docker/README.md

 ### Single node MarkLogic on a single VM

-Create marklogic-1n-centos.yaml, mldb_admin_username.txt, and mldb_admin_password.txt files as shown below.
+Create marklogic-1n-centos.yaml, mldb_admin_username.txt, and mldb_admin_password.txt files in your home directory where the user has full access to run docker as shown below.

 **marklogic-1n-centos.yaml**